 According to Asus, this approach will make it easier to diagnose potential problems.
 Blockchain aficionados can also expect reduced downtime and less need for maintenance.
 As an added benefit, there are fewer parts to worry about.
 The M370’s streamlined design allows miners to focus less on hardware management and more on the mining itself.

 In addition to the hardware improvements, Asus also announced a specialized piece of software that will ship alongside the motherboard.
 The software is known as the GPU State Detection and does exactly what it says on the label.
-Miners can use State Detection to easily check on the status of each graphics card.
+Miners can use State Detection to easily check the status of each graphics card.
 The software also automatically scans the system at launch and provides useful information regarding the riser ports.
-GPU State Detection makes is easy to see which ports are empty and which are not.
+GPU State Detection makes it easy to see which ports are empty and which are not.
 The software also lets the user know if any ports are malfunctioning.

 Price and Release Date

 The Asus M370 Mining Master will launch in North America sometime in Q3 2018.
 The company is likely to reveal the specific release date next month at Computex 2018.
 The event takes place between June 5-9 in Taipei.
 Asus already confirmed that a custom mining rig featuring the motherboard will be present at the show.

 The pricing is also being kept under wraps for now.
 But you can expect the M370 to probably end up costing somewhere around $400, possibly a bit more.
 Building and maintaining a powerful mining rig isn’t exactly cheap.
 So anything more than that will probably not be worth the investment.

 I’m a classic jack-of-all-trades author who loves to write about most topics, though gaming has always been my strong suit.
 That said, I definitely won’t turn down the chance to cover some juicy news involving superhero movies, Stephen King novels or space travel.
 Or robots.
 Or space-traveling superhero robots disguised as Stephen King.